EdAnalytics18/retail-analytics-BI-system-project/analytics/metrics_definition.md

-# Metrics Definitions
+# 📐 Metrics Definitions (Updated & Clarified)

 This document defines the **core business KPIs** supported by the Retail Analytics BI System.
-All metrics are calculated from **Gold-layer (core) tables**, ensuring consistency, accuracy, and reuse across dashboards and analyses.
+All metrics are calculated from **Gold-layer (core) tables**, ensuring consistency, accuracy, and reuse across dashboards and ad-hoc analyses.

 ---